-Tax relief is available in in respect of dental insurance premiums paid in a tax year.
-This relief is capped to a maximum tax relief of the lesser of:

-- €100 or 6% of the gross premium for adults - €50 or 6% of the gross premium for children
+Tax relief is available in respect of medical insurance premiums paid in a tax year.
+This relief is capped to a maximum tax relief of the lesser of €200 or 20% of the gross premium for adults and €100 or 20% of the gross premium for children.
+For the purposes of this relief, a child is any individual under 21 years of age.

-Where an employer pays premium directly to the dental insurer, tax relief is not granted at source by the dental insurer.
-The individual is entitled to a tax credit (equal to 6% of the gross premium subject to the aforementioned relevant ceiling) in respect of the premium paid by their employer.
+Where an employer pays premium directly to the medical insurer, tax relief is not granted at source by the medical insurer.
+The individual is entitled to a tax credit (equal to 20% of the gross premium subject to the aforementioned relevant ceiling) in respect of the premium paid by their employer.

 It is the individual employee's personal responsibility to claim this relief.
 Employees should check their tax credit certificates online via Irish Revenue's myAccount facility or directly with your local Revenue district to ensure you are claiming relief.
 Alternatively they may claim this relief via completion of a personal year-end tax return.
+PAYE Modernisation, which came into effect on 1 January 2019, will not impact this.

-How is the tax liability on this employee benefit calculated?
+How is the Tax Liability on this Employee Benefit Calculated?